|Abbreviation||FT / PT|

-The MSc(Construction Project Management) programme aims to introduce both the general skills of management science and the financial and administrative skills appropriate to professionals, within the context of the property and construction management process.
-The programme includes studies of the procedures involved in the effective management of property and construction, and the economic and legal constraints which determine them.
+The MSc(Construction Project Management) programme prepares students for a professional role in the management of construction projects by introducing the general skills of strategic, organisational and people management and the technical, financial and administrative skills appropriate to professionals, within the context of the construction process.
+The individual courses combine to cover the procedures involved in the effective management of all phases of construction and the economic, institutional and legal constraints which determine them.

 Each student must complete

 (1) twelve courses including prescribed and elective courses; or